IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 communities to manage their identity, value and governance, fostering the emergence of decentralized applications, businesses and network states.

-Through unbiased processing of immutable data, we the participants of the Cardano Community, consisting of individuals, organizations, contributors and others, choose to follow in the footsteps of the early Internet and cryptocurrency pioneers, who first forged bonds of community through digital
+Through unbiased processing of immutable data, we, the participants of the Cardano Community, consisting of individuals, organizations, contributors and others, choose to follow in the footsteps of the early Internet and cryptocurrency pioneers, who first forged bonds of community through digital